S.F.W.: Soundtrack

-The director, when discussing the soundtrack, stated "In a way this story parallels what happened to (Kurt) Cobain.
+The director, when discussing the soundtrack, stated "In a way, this story parallels what happened to [Kurt] Cobain.
 It's a movie about a regular kid (Stephen Dorff) with an extraordinary sensitivity."
-Levy wanted to include Nirvana's All Apologies and asked Cobain to screen a rough cut of the film.
+Levy wanted to include Nirvana's "All Apologies" and asked Cobain to screen a rough cut of the film.
 While he states that "Kurt really responded to the movie", Levy missed getting permission to include the song due to Cobain's suicide.
-The soundtrack does include Teenage Whore, a tune by Kurt's widow Courtney Love and her band Hole.
+The soundtrack does include "Teenage Whore", a tune by Cobain's widow Courtney Love and her band Hole.
 Levy recalled "When she was responding (to Cobain's suicide note in a taped broadcast) she kept using the term 'So f -- -ing what'.
 It was weird."

+The song "S.F.W." by GWAR was nominated for the Grammy Award for Best Metal Performance at the 38th Annual Grammy Awards in 1996.

 Other songs featured in the film but not on the soundtrack: